progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--You’ll be able to watch Git rewriting trees and commits and then move the branch pointer at the end.
 It’s generally a good idea to do this in a testing branch and then hard-reset your master branch after you’ve determined the outcome is what you really want.
 To run `filter-branch` on all your branches, you can pass `-\-all` to the command.-->

 Git informiert Dich über den Fortschritt dieses Vorgangs und Du siehst, wie jeder Commit angepasst wird und der Zeiger auf den Branch auf den letzten Commit gesetzt wird.
 Es ist empfehlenswert, diesen Befehl in einem Testzweig durchzuführen.
-Wenn das Ergebnis, wie gewünscht ausfällt, kann man danach den Master-Branch auf diesen Testzweig setzen.
+Wenn das Ergebnis, wie gewünscht ausfällt, kann man danach den Branch master auf diesen Testzweig setzen.
 Wenn man an den Befehl `filter-branch` die Option `--all` anfügt, führt Git diesen Vorgang für jeden vorhandenen Zweig aus.

 <!--#### Making a Subdirectory the New Root ####-->
 #### Aus einem Unterverzeichnis das neue Wurzelverzeichnis machen ####